ephan95/CV/README.md

-This is the CV of Katharina Ephan made in HTML
+This is the CV of Katharina Ephan made in HTML and CSS